DST05/cybersecurity-portfolio---TryHackMe/TryHackMe/Pre-Security/Computer-Fundamentals/Inside-a-Computer-System/README.md

-# Room: Inside a Computer System
+# Inside a Computer System

 ## Overview